tfairch2/Course-Common-Files/Review/Common-errors.md

 However, this is not the same variable as the main() function's **sum**.
 They are totally separate!
 So in this case, the program won't build (in Java) because main()'s sum was never assigned a value, but we're trying to output its value with System.out.println.

+### Not saving a return value

+Functions that have a return type will return data.
+This data needs to go somewhere.

+It is a common error to call such a function, but not assign its return value to any variables.

+**Example:**

+    int AddTwo( int a, int b )
+    {
+      int sum = a + b;
+      return sum;
+    }

+    void main()
+    {
+      int a = 5, b = 10;
+      int sum;
+      AddTwo( a, b ); // Problem!
+Not storing the return value

+      // Invalid! sum has not been assigned a value.
+      System.out.println( "Sum: " + sum );
+    }

+In this case, AddTwo is being called.
+It is going to add 5 and 10 together, and return 15.
+However, 15 is not being stored anywhere once the function returns to main().

+Again, AddTwo's **sum** and main's **sum** are totally different variables, so the value of 15 is not being assigned to main's **sum**, either.
+In order to do that, our code would have to look like:

+    // Pass in a and b as input, and store the output in sum int sum = AddTwo( a, b );

+If you do not assign the function to a variable, then its return value will be lost forever.

+---

+## Classes

 ### Redeclaring a class' member variable within a class